Let’s look at EV Range Anxiety and the Guess-o-meter

 My new EV6 has pretty much the same interface, it just uses kWh per hundred kilometers and State of Charge (SoC) to determine the range.
 Driving habits play a very similar role.

-Other than it’s prominence on the dashboard, there’s really very llittle difference between the ICEV and range meter in electric cars.
+Other than it’s greatly increased prominence on the dashboard, there’s really very llittle difference between the ICEV and range meter in electric cars.

-So why is there so much confusion over the guess-o-meter in an EV?
+So why is there so much EV range anxiety and confusion over the guess-o-meter?

 I put it down to a few things:

-• The EV meter is dependent on more variables and therefore less accurate.
+- The EV meter is dependent on a couple more variables and therefore slightly less accurate.

-• and finally, We’ve all been conditioned to treat range as something new and special in EVs.
+- and finally, We’ve all been conditioned to treat range as something new and special in EVs.
 Fossil fuel cars had a range, we all knew it, but it wasn’t part of our daily conversation because fuel was plentiful and easy to get.
+If you go up hill in a petrol car, you use more fuel.
+If you drive fast you use more fuel.
+We all know it, but in petrol cars we ignored it.
+Suddenly range became a big thing when we moved to electricity… probably because the earliest EVs had a small battery and everyone focused on this.

 Misunderstandings about the guess-o-meter?